petroshatt/Comparative-Vascular/README.md

-# PET/CT 3D Vascular Segmentation Benchmark (MONAI)
+# PET/CT 3D Vascular Segmentation Benchmark

 This repository implements a **comparative framework for 3D PET/CT vascular segmentation** using MONAI.